PollyEdaline/Accretion-Modpack/BepInEx/README.md

 - Removed *Melting Pot* by Shasocais.
 Never received the polish I hoped it would, hopefully will be able to add back later!
 - Removed *ArtiTweaks* as it's no longer needed.
 - Removed *Cheat Unlocks* to provide a more vanilla experience.
 Feel free to add it back yourself, though.

-**3.0.2**
-- Added a [community](https://pollychan.itch.io/accretion-modpack/community) on itch.io where people can post feedback and report bugs.